ivyyyyyliu/Food-Sales-Prediction/README.md

 <img src="https://github.com/ivyyyyyliu/Food-Sales-Prediction/blob/main/Exploratory%20.png" height="500" width="500" >

-This histogram shows that Fruits and Vegetables and Snack Foods are the most popular purchsing categoric for customers.
+This histogram shows that Fruits and Vegetables and Snack Foods are the most popular item type for customers.